 Popular back in the 80s and 90s, Jared still has some staying power when it comes to J baby boy names.
 It is of Hebrew origin and has ties back to the Bible, since Jared was a descendant of Adam and Eve.

-Jai is a baby boy’s name that is of Indian origin.
+Jai is a baby boy’s name of Indian origin.
 It means “victory” and is pronounced with a long “I” sound at the end, although some others pronounce it like “Jay.”

 Of British origin, Jarrett is a baby boy’s name.
 It means “spear brave” and is pronounced “Jare-et.”
 It is a form of Gerard, and is sometimes an English surname.